yongning0310/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-danger">
-⚠️ Flagship does not allow you to create duplicate internship entries with the same company name or role.
+⚠️ Flagship does not allow you to create duplicate internship entries with **both** the same company name **and** role.
 This makes sure that you do not accidentally track an internship application twice.
 The following list below describes what constitutes identical entries.
 </div>